RUMI'S UNTOLD STORY

 1. Preface

-Rumi was a messenger of truth with high clarity of vision.
+Rumi was a messenger of truth with a high clarity of vision.
 The only way we can truly honor him is to be as truthful and clear about his life as possible.
-To cover up or sweep certain parts of his history under a fine Persian rug is a crime against the love, respect and admiration that we have for Rumi.
+To cover up or sweep certain parts of his history under a "fine Persian rug" is a crime against the respect and admiration we have for him.
 Rumi deserves only the truth.

-In Rumi's Untold Story, my attempt is to honor Rumi in the best way possible by providing a clear record of highlights of his life and to clarify certain aspects of his history which have been kept secret from public until now.
+In Rumi's Untold Story, my mission is to honor Rumi by providing a clear record of the highlights of his life and clarifying aspects of his history that have been kept secret from the public until now.

 Rumi is a powerhouse.
-It's important to understand that his immense global popularity is due to him being a totally unique and very authentic personality.
-Rumi wasn't a meek and passive poet living in some hut while writing crowd-pleasing verse to charm the locals.
-Everything about Rumi was pure magic, an expression of a truly powerful, very independent spirit shattering status quo, dated social norms, primitive cultural taboos, dusty dogmatic thinking and slave mentality.
+It is important to understand that his immense global popularity is due to his status as a totally unique and authentic personality.
+Rumi was not a meek, passive poet living in a hut while writing crowd-pleasing verse to charm the locals.
+Everything about Rumi was pure magic-an expression of a powerful, independent spirit shattering the status quo, dated social norms, primitive cultural taboos, and dusty dogmatic thinking.

-As explained in topic 7, Rumi took important steps to make sure Shams' name is preserved alongside him.
-Rumi knew as soon as he passed on, his family and historians would wipe Shams' name off his life story.
-Therefore, on this page I attempt to follow in Rumi's footsteps and preserve the whole truth about his very colorful life.
+As explained in Segment 7, Rumi took intentional steps to ensure that the name of his mentor, Shams, was preserved alongside his own.
+Rumi knew that as soon as he passed, his family and historians would attempt to wipe Shams' name from his life story.
+Following in Rumi's footsteps, this archive attempts to preserve the whole truth about his provocative and colorful life.

 Rumi in Today's Pop Culture